ybouilla/dataset_design/Readme.md

 5. `DataManager` gets access in `Round` to the training plan type, and loads the `GenericDataset` into a `TorchDataManager` or `SklearnDataManager` given the type of training Plan.

 6. `DataManager` a) converts dataset into the appropriate framework and b) splits dataset into a training and testing data set.
-Splitting is only possible if dataset converted in the appropriate ml framework.
+Splitting is only possible if dataset is converted in the appropriate ml framework.
 For `FrameworkNativeDataset`, converters are included in the `Dataset`, whereas for `StructuredDataset`, it relies on a Generic converter (to seperate 3rd parties calls from `StructuredDataset`).

 7. for both training and testing dataset, `GenericDataManager` loads the splitted `GenericDataset` ( testing/ training splits) into the framework specific `DataLoader`, so it can directly be used by torch or sklearn models.